 I used to work at a health food store and people would come in daily asking for a supplement for their particular issues.
-I would often explain to them that, although they might alleviate some of the symptoms, they are not dealing with the root cause.
+I would often explain to them that although they might alleviate some of the symptoms, they are not dealing with the root cause.

-Misuse #6: Ineffective
+Supplement Misuse #6: The Supplement Itself Is Ineffective

 Nutritional supplements can be extremely powerful and effective tools in restoring and maintaining health.
 Just because they are natural, however, doesn’t mean they are harmless.